 Compared to their Nordic brothers, Norway still has quite a bit of growing to do before crowdlending can become a real alternative financing method.
 Truth be told, many solopreneurs and newly set up companies are forced to take up personal loans or lend money from family or friends.

-We list and compare 1 business loan company in Norway
+We list and compare 2 different business loan companies in Norway

 All business loans featured on this page are regulated by The Financial Supervisory Authority of Norway, Finanstilsynet (NFSA).